 Tourists-have passive interest;

-social ties but not that interested in central consumption; Devotees-strong
+Minglers-strong social ties but not that interested in central consumption;

-At one time Devotees of the Band Kiss could purchase A Kiss Casket for $4700' they said on their website that it could also be used as a cooler.
-See story of Elvis impersonators http://www.youtube.com/watch?v=zuZsiXrOu2w
+At one time Devotees of the Band Kiss could purchase A Kiss Casket for $4700' They said on their website that it could also be used as a cooler before actual use as a casket.

-are less susceptible to reference influence; impact of reference group can
+Reference groups are not equally powerful for all products/activities; low risk product not complex are less susceptible to reference influence; impact of reference group can vary at times.

-vary at times; consider these factors--is the product used privately or publicly? is it luxury
+Consider these factors--is the product used privately or publicly? is it luxury or necessity?